bwegh/erwa/README.md

 to handle the incomming connections and the webserver part for the websockets.
 Erwa has two modules to work either as a protocol for ranch on incomming TCP connections, or as websocket handler with cowboy on incomming websocket connections.

-The features of the router are:
-* the basic profile
-* both router roles
-  * Dealer
-  * Broker

 All you need to do to get a simple WAMP router up and running is to add a dispatch rule to ranch and/or cowboy: